ankane/thundersvm-ruby/README.md

 ## Installation

-First, [install ThunderSVM](#thundersvm-installation).
 Add this line to your application’s Gemfile:

 ```ruby
 gem 'thundersvm'